 What were once reliable tools are no longer getting the job done.
 To be effective, we have to adjust for the times and use new resources.
-The basic fundamentals have stayed the same but the competition has adapted new strategies and tools like email marketing or content marketing.
+The basic fundamentals have stayed the same.
+The competition has adapted new strategies and tools like email marketing or content marketing to be more effective.
 B2B branding core principles haven't changed, and yet B2B branding feels more different then ever (thanks internet).
 In the last 20 or so years the world has gone through some huge changes and so has the way that buyers buy.

 Today, business consumers go through a totally different buyers journey.
 They are using the internet to learn about the product before they buy instead of talking to a sales team.
 To stay current, we need to adapt and build new brand strategies.
-The good news is the internet allows stronger and more powerful sales and marketing strategies to be crafted using the information age to connect on a deeper level than before.
-The amount of profound and meaningful messages have stayed the same over the years but are being established in a totally new ways.
-Customers and employees are being drawn closer to businesses through more meaningful and gratifying relationships.
+The good news is the internet allows stronger and more powerful sales and marketing strategies to be crafted.
+The amount of profound and meaningful messages have stayed the same over the years.
+Now the messages are being established more quickly and in totally new ways.
+Customers and employees drawn closer to businesses through more meaningful and gratifying relationships.
 Building a unified and up to date plan is more critical than ever during these changing times.

 If you are totally convinced that having a great B2B brand strategy is critical, scroll past the next bit.
-I have dedicated this next part to explaining why brand building is important to B2B CEOs and go through the history of the strongest B2B companies in the world.
+I have dedicated this next part to explaining why brand building is important to B2B CEOs.
+If not lets go through the history of the strongest B2B companies in the world.

 Why should brand-building be important to B2B CEOs?